 Prominent leaker Evan Blass noted that LG is apparently contemplating adding “ThinQ” to the smartphone’s name.

 — Evan Blass (@evleaks) April 3, 2018

-The new name is definitely pointing to some AI features, although it’s a mouthful!
-Plus, there are rumors that G7 ThinQ will also get a physical AI button below the volume keys.
+The new name is definitely in reference to some artificial intelligence (AI) features.
+After all, there are rumors that the G7 ThinQ will also get a physical AI button below the volume keys.

-Some sources claim it will be 5G-enabled and sport an iris scanner for the first time.
-We’re inclined to believe the latter, since the company has filed a patent for the technology.
-If the papers are right, the phone will surprise users with a faster tech than the one used by Samsung, that follows variations in pupil size.
+Some sources claim it will be 5G-enabled and sport an iris scanner.
+The latter seems most likely, given that LG filed a patent for the technology.
+If the patent’s tech is implemented on the LG G7 ThinQ, the phone will have faster tech than the one used by Samsung, the latter following variations in pupil size.

-LG G7 ThinQ will also be water-resistant, offer wireless charging and feature stereo speakers.
-As for price, expect to sell for more than $729 (starting price for G6).
+The LG G7 ThinQ will also be water-resistant, offer wireless charging, and feature stereo speakers.
+As for price, it is expected to sell for more than $729, the starting price for the LG G6.